Check and Decode Any Yamaha Motorcycle VIN Before Buying

 Other contact points on Kawasaki motorcycle recalls:

-NHTSA Hotline1-888-327-4236 (TTY 1-800-424-9153)
+NHTSA Hotline | 1-888-327-4236 (TTY 1-800-424-9153) |

-SaferCar.gov (run by NHTSA)www.safercar.gov
+SaferCar.gov (run by NHTSA) | www.safercar.gov |

 Why should I run a Yamaha VIN check?

-Yamaha ranked second in 2019 as the most stolen motorcycle brand, with a total of 6,491 stolen bikes in the US.
-Make sure you are buying a used Yamaha motorcycle with no theft record in any state.
-Look up any historical or active reports of theft and theft recoveries from data captured by the National Insurance Crime Bureau (NICB) and other industry sources.
+In 2023, Yamaha ranked as the second most stolen motorcycle brand in the US, with a total of 7,200 bikes stolen during the year.
+To ensure you are buying a used Yamaha motorcycle with no theft record in any state, it’s essential to perform a detailed vehicle history check.
+Look up any historical or active reports of theft and theft recoveries from data captured by the National Insurance Crime Bureau (NICB) and other industry sources. |

 Some Yamaha bikes that have been stolen or damaged due to accidents or other reasons may end up being sold through salvage auctions.
 In many cases, the bike has been damaged so severely that the insurer has deemed it a total loss and sold it at auctions.
-Find out if a motorcycle is included in historical salvage auction listings.
+Find out if a motorcycle is included in historical salvage auction listings. |

 VinCheck.info Yamaha VIN check also provides these valuable tools:

 Check the retail value of a Yamaha motorcycle based on the price of vehicles with the same model and make in recent months.
-The VinCheck.info market value tool covers both private party sales and dealer sales across all 50 states in the US.
+The VinCheck.info market value tool covers both private party sales and dealer sales across all 50 states in the US. |

 There is more than just the cash price to consider when buying a Yamaha motorcycle.
 As a potential owner, you want to know the actual cost of owning the bike.
-Essentially, the VinCheck.info tool takes into consideration the depreciation over 5 years of ownership, plus all the additional expenses.
+Essentially, the VinCheck.info tool takes into consideration the depreciation over 5 years of ownership, plus all the additional expenses. |